When is the Reception Open Afternoon?

 So many visitors to our school complement us on the behaviour and manners of the children - they really are a shining example of our mission and our values.
 This was also seen in our OFSTED and Diocesan inspections.

-What normally happens on an Open Day?
+What happens on the Open Afternoon?

 What does St Mary's look like?